tuck1s/3d-sudoku/README.md

 ## C++

-In late 2025

-## Key Data Structures

-### 1. Bitmasks (uint64_t)
+In late 2025, CoPilot (Claude Sonnet 4.5) helped translate the Python into C++, with a critical optimization:

+**Bitmasks (uint64_t)** - The key speedup over Python
-- Instead of arrays/sets, uses binary bits to track which numbers/cubes are used
+- Instead of Python sets, uses binary bits to track which numbers/cubes are used
 - `sides[6]`: 6 bitmasks tracking which digits appear on each face
 - `available`: bitmask of which cubes haven't been placed yet
 - Operations like "is 7 already on the top face?" become single bitwise operations (extremely fast)

-### 2. Pre-computed Variants (`SlotVariants`)
-- Before solving, calculates all 24 possible rotations of each cube
-- Filters out invalid orientations (e.g., cubes with blank faces on visible sides)
-- Stores only valid cube-orientation pairs for each position
-- This means during search, we never try impossible placements

-### 3. State
-- Tracks current placement of all cubes
-- Maintains which digits are visible on each of the 6 outer faces
-- Updates incrementally as cubes are placed/removed

-## Key Optimizations

-1. **Bitmask operations** - All set membership checks are O(1) bitwise operations instead of O(n) loops
+- All set membership checks are O(1) bitwise operations instead of O(n) hash table lookups

+The pre-computed variants, state tracking, and other algorithmic optimizations remain the same as the Python prototype.

 The result is a highly optimized constraint satisfaction solver that can explore millions of placements per second!